RatserX/thunderstore-spark/README.md

 ## Contributing

 The initial release of this project includes scripts for my own modpacks.
-If you'd like to add support for additional modpacks, you can either fork the project or submit a pull request.
+If you would like to add support for additional modpacks, you can either fork the project or submit a pull request.

 To contribute a new modpack, navigate to the `modpacks` directory and locate the `.yml` file corresponding to the game you want to add the modpack to.
 If no such file exists, create one using the format provided in `example.yml`.
 Ensure the `.yml` file name matches the game name, written in lowercase and without special characters.